Secrets of Central Park

 In the early 1800s, when Manhattan was being transformed into the grid we know it as today, the project started with marking out the intersections with bolts that were driven into the ground.
 At least one of these bolts can still be seen in Central Park, if you know where to look!
 It is at an unmarked location on the East side, and is driven into a rock that is not immediately visible from any of the established roads and paths.
 I understand the location is kept secret so it is not damaged and/or removed.

-While it looks like just a small metal piece jutting out of a rock, I find it to be a fascinating piece of New York’s history.
-And yes, these are all photographs that I have taken.
-I believe there are 2 more such bolts in Central Park, which I am on a quest to find!!
+While it looks like just a small metal piece jutting out of a rock, it is a fascinating piece of New York’s history.

 2. Lamp Post code

-I have crossed – and photographed – thousands of the lamp posts in Central Park over the years, and it was only recently that I discovered each of these has a code on them!
+While Central Park has been built by design to have curving roads and paths, the lamp posts in Central Park actually have a unique four-digit code that have the cross streets on them to help geolocate you within the park.
 The code consists of a series of numbers, with the first two or three representing the street, and the last number indicating you are on the West side if it is an odd number, and on the East side if it is an even number.

 Here are a few that I have photographed for this post, can you tell what the cross streets are by the code?